Bulk Upload WooCommerce Product Photos from Your Phone

 Method 2: WordPress Admin (Browser)

 You can upload directly through the WordPress admin by navigating to Media > Add New.
 The drag-and-drop uploader works on desktop browsers, but on mobile it defaults to the standard file picker.
-You can select multiple images from your camera roll, but the experience is clunky — the mobile browser uploader is not designed for batch operations, and large uploads frequently time out or fail on cellular connections.
+You can select multiple images from your camera roll, but the experience is clunky.
+The mobile browser uploader is not designed for batch operations, and large uploads frequently time out or fail on cellular connections.

 This method works in a pinch but is not recommended for regular bulk uploads.
 For a deeper look at managing your Media Library, see our complete WordPress Media Library guide.